-It is the general case that we see all accounts with just a single view which contains all the company’s data.
+It is the general case that we see all accounts with just a single view that contains all the company’s data.
 This is not usually considered best practice as changes can be destructive to your data.
-We recommend early on that it is best to create two duplicate views to protect your data and you end up with an account structure that looks like the following.
+We recommend early on that it is best to create two duplicate views to protect your data and you end up with an account structure that looks like the following:

 Master View – This is the out of the box Google Analytics view or (Raw Data) with no customisations or filters applied and no changes will ever be made to this data.

 Reporting View – has any filters that may be required (some of which we will discuss) applied, such as spam filtering and internal traffic.
 This is the view that all of your reporting is created and the main view for your daily activities, hence the name.

 Test View – A duplicate view of the Reporting view, used as a testing ground for any changes that you may wish to apply without potentially destroying or losing data.
 This view may also include data from staging/test sites and internal traffic.
 Once any changes have been tested here they can be applied to the reporting view.